Skip to content

 Using sinfo to view partition information and node features

-sinfo is one command that users can use to learn about the resources managed by SLURM. sinfo provides information on the configuration of partitions and the details of nodes within each partition.
+sinfo allows users to learn about the resources managed by SLURM. sinfo provides information on the configuration of partitions and the details of nodes within each partition.
 Using sinfo, users can view the features attributed to the nodes, and then use those features as constraints when submitting jobs to, for example, request only nodes with Intel processors.

 sinfo -s